Stay put? Deadly London fire puts scrutiny on high-rise rule

 For example, the Grenfell building had only one stairwell.
 A lawmaker says it didn’t have working sprinklers.
 And Britain’s Guardian newspaper reported that cladding used on the high-rise structure was made of the cheaper, more flammable material of two types offered by the manufacturer.

-“The bottom line: Sprinklers, fire doors and multiple stairwells work” said Chicago Fire Department Battalion Chief Michael Conroy.
+“The bottom line: Sprinklers, fire doors and multiple stairwells work,” said Chicago Fire Department Battalion Chief Michael Conroy.
 “It becomes difficult to shelter-in-place when you have no engineered fire protection systems within a building.”

 New York City Fire Commissioner Daniel Nigro, whose department is among the most practiced in the world at fighting fires in tall buildings, says he believes in the stay-put policy but “what happened in London, in which a fire went from the fourth floor to the 21st floor in what we understand was in 17 minutes, is unprecedented.”